-- (a) An organ of state must state in the tender documents if the tender will be evaluated on functionality. - (b) The evaluation criteria for measuring functionality must be objective. - (c) The tender documents must specify- - (i) the evaluation criteria for measuring functionality; - (ii) the points for each criteria and, if any, each sub-criterion; and - (iii) the minimum qualifying score for functionality. - (d) The minimum qualifying score for functionality for a tender to be considered further- - (i) must be determined separately for each tender; and (ii)may not be so - low that it may jeopardise the quality of the required goods or services; or - high that it is unreasonably restrictive. - (e) Points scored for functionality must be rounded off to the nearest two decimal places. - (f) The evaluation of tenders must be conducted in the following stages: - (i) Firstly, assessment against conditions or requirements as stated in the tender document; - (ii) secondly, where functionality is part of the tender, evaluation must be done in terms of functionality and the minimum qualifying score referred to above.
-A tender must be disqualified if it fails to meet the minimum threshold for functionality as per the bid invitation; - (g) Thereafter, only qualifying tenders may be evaluated in terms of the 80/20 or 90/10 preference points systems, where the 80 or 90 points must be used for price only and the 20 or 10 points must be allocated for specific goals. - (h) A tender that fails to comply with the conditions or requirements and to obtain the minimum qualifying score for functionality, where applicable, as indicated in the tender documents is not an acceptable tender and should not be evaluated further. - (i) Subject to Section 2(1)(f) of the PPPFA, the contract must be awarded to the tenderer scoring the highest points.
+- (a) An organ of state must state in the tender documents if the tender will be evaluated on functionality. - (b) The evaluation criteria for measuring functionality must be objective. - (c) The tender documents must specify- - (i) the evaluation criteria for measuring functionality; - (ii) the points for each criteria and, if any, each sub-criterion; and - (iii) the minimum qualifying score for functionality. - (d) The minimum qualifying score for functionality for a tender to be considered further- - (i) must be determined separately for each tender; and (ii)may not be so - low that it may jeopardise the quality of the required goods or services; or - high that it is unreasonably restrictive. - (e) Points scored for functionality must be rounded off to the nearest two decimal places. - (f) A tender that fails to obtain the minimum qualifying score for functionality as indicated in the tender documents is not an acceptable tender. - (g) Each tender that obtained the minimum qualifying score for functionality must be evaluated further in terms of price and the preference point system